Queen Anne, Seattle: Parks and cemeteries

+Queen Anne has two cemeteries: Mount Pleasant Cemetery and adjacent Hills of Eternity Cemetery, which is owned and operated by Temple De Hirsch Sinai.

 Government and infrastructure

 Queen Anne Hill is part of Washington's 7th congressional district and 36th legislative district.
 Queen Anne residents are represented by Pramila Jayapal in the United States House of Representatives, Jeanne Kohl-Welles in the Washington State Senate, Reuven Carlyle and Mary Lou Dickerson in the Washington House of Representatives, and Larry Phillips on the Metropolitan King County Council.

 Queen Anne has two ZIP codes: 98109 and 98119.
 The United States Postal Service operates the Queen Anne Post Office at 415 1st Avenue North.

 The Seattle Fire Department maintains two stations on Queen Anne.